Developmental Therapy Services of Sacramento offers pediatric therapy services to children and families in the greater

 Evaluations and Assessments

-Therapists use a combination of skilled observation, parent report, and standardized assessments to complete their analysis.
-Evaluations can be formal (with a written report) or informal (without a written report) depending on family’s preference.
+Therapists use a combination of records review, skilled observation, parent report, and standardized assessments to complete their analysis.
+Private evaluations can be formal (with a written report) or informal (without a written report) depending on family’s preference.
 Evaluations for school districts, Alta California Regional Center, or Insurance companies will be carried out per contract negotiations.

-One–on-one instruction with client and therapist plus parent training/education on an as needed basis.
+One–on-one instruction with client and therapist plus parent training/education.

 Groups consist of 2-3 clients to 1 therapist.
 Groups are developed based on areas of need, age, and developmental/skill level.

 Consultative sessions are available for parents and/or students.
-Sessions would occur as needed and could take place in-clinic, over the phone, or off-site depending on need.
+Sessions are as needed and could take place in-clinic, video conference, or over the phone.

 One-on-one or group sessions available.
 A course on executive functioning is currently available (see Executive Functioning Parenting Class tab).
 Other topics could include handwriting and sensory processing strategies, depending on interest.
 Stay tuned or contact us to see what other classes/training we are offering.